vanessasgh/Dotify/README.md

 # Your App by Vanessa Sugiharto

-This is an app for homework 1 that is a music player where you can click previous and next songs, click the play button and records how many times it has been clicked, and change/edit your username.
+This is an app for homework 2 that is a music player list where you can scroll through the song list.
+Clicking on one of the song will display a mini player with the chosen song description and a shuffle button.
+You can shuffle the song list by clicking that button.
+Clicking on the mini player will pull up the homework 1 page, which is the focused and descriptive version of that one song.

 ## Extra credit
-I have completed extra credit #1 which is that the user cannot apply a new username if edit text field is empty.
+None.

 ## Screenshots
 <img src="./emulator.jpg" alt="Screenshot of the app" height="500" />

 ## Installation & Usage
-Click the username to change the username.
-Click the play button to increase the number of plays.
-Click the previous and next button to see the pop-up for going to next or previous songs.
+Click on a song in the song list to pull up the mini player.
+Click the shuffle button on the mini player to shuffle the song list.
+Click the mini player to show that chosen song in more detail.